vandenryv/docker-free/README.md

 no longer allow unprotected daemons to start.
 It works for now but we better make ourselves future proof.
 And safe.

 The way to do this is to protect the docker daemon with mTLS (mutual TLS).
-The docker daemon will encrypt the traffic with a server-side certificate so effectively it will be exposing `https`, not `http`.
+The docker daemon will encrypt the traffic with a server-side certificate so it will be exposing `https`, not `http`.
 At the same time, the server will only allow clients which provide an acceptable client-side certificate during the TLS handshake, to connect.
-In others words: both sides of the connection have a certificate/private-key combo.
+In other words: both sides of the connection have a certificate/private-key combo.

 How?